iconify/website/docs/usage/svg/index.md

 ## Advantages

-It has advantages and disadvantages over [using SVG in CSS](../css/index.md).
+There are advantages and disadvantages of using SVG in HTML over [using SVG in CSS](../css/index.md).

 Advantages: